-- The previously approved ratios most recently implemented by the distributor - The ratios that would result from the most recent approved distribution rates and the distributor's forecast of billing quantities in the test year, prorated upwards or downwards (as applicable) to match the revenue requirement, and expressed as ratios with the class revenue requirements derived in the updated cost allocation model - The ratios that are proposed for the test year
+- The previously approved ratios most recently implemented by the distributor - The ratios that would result from the most recent approved distribution rates and the distributor's forecast of billing quantities in the test year, prorated upwards or downwards (as applicable) to match the revenue requirement, and expressed as ratios with the class revenue requirements derived in the updated cost allocation model - The ratios that are proposed for the test year ranges within a reasonable period of time.

-Results flowing from the updated cost allocation model may show some ratios being outside of the OEB-approved ranges.
-In these cases, distributors must ensure that their cost allocation proposals include adjustments to bring them within the OEB-approved ranges within a reasonable period of time.
 Moving revenues closer to costs in one class also means that there will be offsetting adjustments to one or more classes.
 In making any such adjustments, distributors should address potential mitigation measures if the impact of the adjustments on the rates of any particular class or classes is significant.
-Applicants are also reminded of the OEB's policy that revenue-to-cost ratios should not be moved away from unity;33 this may not always be possible when making adjustments overall, but applicants should explain their proposed adjustments and attempt to minimize variances from the OEB's policy.
+Applicants are also reminded of the OEB's policy that revenue-to-cost ratios should not be moved away from unity; this may not always be possible when making adjustments overall, but applicants should explain their proposed adjustments and attempt to minimize variances from the OEB's policy.